SoPets/CCDS-SEP-Project-Updates/README.md

 Date: 29 March 2025

-## Background
+## Summary

-SoPets is not just another pet-rearing game—it’s a digital companion designed to create a meaningful, stress-free bond between the player and their SoPet.
-The game should be easy to play yet rewarding, emphasizing the growth and learning of new moves by the pet.
-All features must reflect real pet experiences—for example, hunger depletes to 0% only after 3 days, mimicking a real pet’s needs.
-This philosophy guides every mechanic to prioritize authenticity and player enjoyment without stress.
+SoPets is a digital companion game designed to create a meaningful, stress-free bond between players and their SoPet, emphasizing authentic pet care experiences.
+Over the past two months, we have made significant progress, designing and animating various pet nature styles with mix-and-match capabilities.
+We built a mobile MVP featuring core pet-rearing mechanics and demonstrated real-time multiplayer pet-sharing via Bluetooth and other technologies.
+Additionally, we developed a proof-of-concept for seamless native desktop integration, allowing SoPets to exist within the user’s workspace without disruption.
+To engage our audience, we also launched a project website to share updates and showcase our progress.

 ## Key Updates